Fully Adaptive Composition in Differential Privacy: Future Directions

-In this work, we showed that one can match the rate of advanced composition while adaptively selecting both privacy parameters and algorithms.
-We constructed privacy filters that improve on both the original fully-adaptive composition results presented in \cite{rogers2016odometer} and the more recent results presented in \cite{feldman2020individual}.
-We also constructed families of odometers that greatly outperform those presented in \cite{rogers2016odometer}.
-Our insight is to view composition in terms of the ``intrinsic time" $\sum_{m \leq n}\epsilon_m^2$.
-This allows us to leverage breakthroughs in self-normalized, time-uniform concentration \citep{howard2020line, howard2021unif}.
-Our results show that full adaptivity is in fact a feature of differential privacy.
-Informally, advanced composition can simply be seen as a consequence of time-uniform martingale concentration.

-There are many open problems related to fully-adaptive composition.
-While fully adaptive composition has been investigated for RDP and zCDP \citep{feldman2020individual}, it has not been studied for $f$-DP \citep{dong2019gaussian}.
+There are many open problems related to fully adaptive composition.
+For example, even though privacy filters have been studied under the notion of Gaussian DP~\citep{SmithThakurta22, KTH22}, privacy filters and odometers have not been studied for general $f$-DP \citep{dong2019gaussian}.
 It also has not been investigated whether adaptivity in privacy parameter selection improves the performance of iterative algorithms such as private SGD.
 Intuitively, it should be beneficial to let the iterates of an algorithm guide future choices of privacy parameters.
 Optimal composition results \citep{kairouz2015composition,murtagh2016complexity,zhu2021optimal} have yet to be considered in a setting where privacy parameters are adaptively selected.

-The most important direction for fully adaptive privacy composition pertains to applications to subsampled mechanisms \citep{wang2019subsampled}.
-R\'enyi filters \citep{feldman2020individual} can be applied to subsampled methods when a target level of privacy in known.
-However, subsampled mechanisms are often used in settings where criteria such as accuracy define stopping conditions~\citep{abadi2016deep}.
-Existing R\'enyi odometers \citep{feldman2020individual, lecuyer2021practical} do not provide high probability, time-uniform bounds on privacy loss.
-We believe the machinery introduced in this paper can be used in this setting to construct tight RDP odometers (in the sense of \citet{rogers2016odometer}).

-\section{Acknowledgements}
+In Appendix~\ref{sec:alterproof}, we provide another proof of Theorem~\ref{thm:fully_adaptive}, which leverages a reduction of private algorithms to generalized randomized response.
+Since such a reduction was used in the proofs of \citet{kairouz2015composition} and \citet{murtagh2016complexity}, we believe this proof can be useful for optimal composition with adaptively chosen privacy parameters.

+\subsection{Acknowledgements}